BuckShlegeris/BuckShlegeris.github.io/_posts/2016-10-07-optimal-tax.md

 Another way of phrasing that fraction is "the average time it takes for someone to make a dollar, multiplied by the average wage".

-I did most of the algebra in Sympy; almost all of the math I write here is replicated in [this Python script](https://github.com/bshlgrs/economics-demos/blob/master/python/optimal_tax.py).
+I did most of the algebra in Sympy; almost all of the math I write here is replicated in [this Python script](https://github.com/bshlgrs/economics-demos/blob/master/python/optimal_tax.py), which I also put online as a Sage workbook [here](https://cloud.sagemath.com/projects/0a4323fd-9bc8-4276-a48c-cb0de6ecf3fe/files/2016-10-11-195016.html).
 Because of that, I'm reasonably confident in this result.

 ## Proof